-Part What to use How to clean Removable parts (shelves, crisper, etc.) Mild detergent and warm water.
-Wash removable parts with warm water and a mild detergent.
-Rinse and dry.
+Part What to use How to clean Removable parts (shelves, crisper, etc.) Sponge or cloth; mild detergent and warm water.
+Wash removable parts with warm water and a mild detergent.Rinse and dry.
 Outside Sponge, cloth or paper towel; mild detergent; appliance wax (or good auto paste wax).
 Wash with warm water and a mild detergent.
 Do not use abrasive or harsh cleansers.
-Rinse and dry Wax painted metal surfaces at least twice a year with appliance wax or a good auto paste wax.
+Rinse and dry.
+Wax painted metal surfaces at least twice a year with appliance wax or a good auto paste wax.
 Apply wax with a clean, soft cloth.
 Do not use wax on plastic parts.
-Waxing painted metal su urfaces provides rust protection.
+Waxing painted metal surfaces provides rust protection.
 Inside walls (freezer compartment should be allowed to warm up so cloth won't stick.)
-Sponge, soft cloth or paper towel, baking soda, warm water, mild detergent Wash with warm water and mild detergent or baking soda (2 tablespoons 26 g to quart (95 I) warm water Rinse and dry.
-Door liners and gaskets Sponge, soft cloth or paper towel, mild detergent, warm water Wash with mild detergent and warm water.
-Rinse and dry.
-DO NOT USE Cleaning wa bleaches or cleansers c ixes, concentrated detergents, ontaining petroleum on plastic parts.
-Dark Plastics (covers and panels) Mild detergent and warm water; soft, clean sponge and soft, clean cloth Wash with a soft grit-free cloth or sponge.
-Rinse and dry with a damp grit-free cloth or chamois. or flammable or toxic so ls, window sprays, scouring cleansers, Ivents like acetone, gasoline, carbon can scratch or damage the material.
-Condenser coils Use vacuum cleaner with brush attachment • Clean dust and lint from condenser coils behind the refrigerator at least every other month.
+Sponge, soft cloth or paper towel, baking soda, warm water, mild detergent.
+Wash with warm water and mild detergent or baking soda (2 tablespoons (26 g) to 1 quart (.95!) warm water Rinse and dry.
+Door liners and gaskets Sponge, soft cloth or paper towel; mild detergent, warm water.
+Wash with mild detergent and warm water.Rinse and dry.
+DO NOT USE Cleaning was bleaches or cleansers co kes, concentrated detergents, intaining petroleum on plastic parts.
+Dark Plastics (covers and panels) Mild detergent and warm water; soft, clean sponge and soft, clean cloth.
+Wash with a soft grit-free cloth or sponge.
+Rinse and dry with a damp grit-free cloth or chamois.
+DO NOT USE paper towels, window sprays, scouring cleansers, or flammable or toxic solvents like acetone, gasoline, carbon tetrachloride, etc. These can scratch or damage the material.
+Condenser coils Use vacuum cleaner with brush attachment Clean dust and lint from condenser coils behind the refrigerator at least every other month.
 Be care- ful, the fins on the coils are sharp.
 Floor under refrigerator Usual Floor attachment.
 Slide refrigerator out away from wall Wash floor.
 Slide refrigerator back into place.
-Check to see if the refrigerator is
+Check to see if the refrigerator is level.